openwhisk-blog/openwhisk.blog/content/post/openwhisk-is-a-cloud-cms.md

 It was the period when websites were "hand-written".
 You created web pages  with an editor, frequently just a text editor, and uploaded via FTP in a "web space" offered by ISP.
 Bookstores had books on HTML everywhere.

-At that time I was already working with a tool that defined a content model, applied rendering logic, offered a tool to incrementally publishing.
+At that time I was already working with a tool that worked like a modern CMS: it defined a content model, applied rendering logic, offered a tool to incrementally publishing.

-But there was no way to explain to people: forget  learn THIS stuff, which is the future, not HTML ...
+But there was no way to explain to people: forget HTML and use a tool like this, instead.

-The problem is always repeated the same: in the beginning, enthusiasts want to learn everything.
+The problem repeat itself all the time.
+In the beginning, enthusiasts want to learn the foundations.
 It was once HTML, today it is Docker.

-Back then the pages were uploaded via FTP, today they are put on Kubernetes.
+Back then, the pages were uploaded via FTP, today they are put on Kubernetes.
 It seems that it is "the right way" and that the only way is "do-it-yourself".

 The lucky ones are those who instead avoid incomplete technology and go to the final solution.
 I say it again: the containers and Kubernetes are only a part of the cloud-native, they are NOT the solution.